See our Timeline at the bottom of this page!

 - Secured millions more dollars for reentry programs and services through a campaign with our allies for Jobs Not Jails in Alameda County

-The Ella Baker Center for Human Rights was founded in 1996 by Van Jones and Diana Frappier, two of our current board members.
+The Ella Baker Center for Human Rights was founded in 1996 by Van Jones and Diana Frappier.
 Throughout our history, we have engaged in campaigns related to civic engagement, violence prevention, the green jobs movement, juvenile justice, and police brutality:

 - Bay Area Police Watch created one of the first online databases connected to police brutality via a police misconduct hotline.